Philosophy & Vision

 Fees & Insurance

-Please note, I will discuss alternative fees and plans, especially where clients are low-waged, unwaged, unhoused, refugees and/or First Nations.
+I will gladly discuss alternative fees and plans, especially where clients are low-waged, unwaged, unhoused, refugees and/or First Nations.

 Payment Options